 College: 70’ and up

 12 to 14 feet is the standard batting cage width across all levels.
-A 12 foot batting cage tunnel width is sufficient enough for younger and developing players, while more advanced players are better suited with a wider 14 foot tunnel.
+A 12 foot batting cage tunnel width is sufficient for younger and developing players, while more advanced players are better suited to a wider 14 foot tunnel.

 A 12 foot ceiling is plenty for the majority of players to accurately track ball velocity off of their hits.
-If 12 feet is a bit more than you’re able to provide, then an 8 foot tunnel height will work just fine.
+If 12 feet is a bit more than you can provide, then an 8 foot tunnel height will work just fine.
 It’s important to make sure that you allot enough room for netting overflow to help contain balls within the cage.
 This overflow should be approximately one foot of extra netting to sag on the ground around the perimeter of the frame.

 How Much Space Will I Need?

-Prior to beginning this project, take precise measurements of the designated area in your yard where you intend to place the batting cage.
-Recording the dimensions of the location will help you to determine the exact length, width and height of the cage.
-It also makes it significantly easier to pick out the correct materials and modify them to their required specifications, rather than purchasing too many or not enough supplies.
+Before beginning this project, take precise measurements of the designated area in your yard where you intend to place the batting cage.
+Recording the dimensions of the location will help you to determine the exact length, width, and height of the cage.
+It also makes it significantly easier to pick out the correct materials and modify them to their required specifications rather than purchasing too many or insufficient supplies.